HL7/carin-bb/source/pages/index.md

 See the [Table of Contents](toc.html) for more information.

+***Please note that this implementation guide is currently a work in progress and is in draft status.***

 #### Latest Changes
+- (36) Added "draft" verbiage
 - (35) Revised narrative content
 - (34) Removed Credits and added USCore Patient based CARINBBPatient profile
 - (33) Removed mapping page content and created new pages for Coverage, Patient, Comprehensive, and Data Index (to match spreadsheet); added content from spreadsheet to the pages